fedenanni/past_news/README.md

 ### Article Selection

-Articles are scored using a heuristic:
+Articles are selected using a two-step process:
-1. Count Trump mentions in headline (weight: 3x)
+1. Filter to articles with "Trump" in the headline (required)
-2. Count Trump mentions in body text (weight: 1x)
+2. From those filtered articles, select the one with the most Trump mentions in the body text
-3. Select the article with the highest score
-4. Extract the first 3 paragraphs for display
+3. Extract the first 3 paragraphs for display

-If no articles mention Trump on a given date (rare post-2016), a "quiet day" message is shown.
+If no articles have Trump in the headline on a given date (rare post-2016), a "quiet day" message is shown.

 ### Daily News Caching